astriaorg/astria/specs/data-flow-and-verification.md

 pub struct SequencerBlockData {
     block_hash: Hash,
     header: Header,
-    /// This field should be set for every block with height > 1.
-    last_commit: Option<Commit>,
     /// chain ID -> rollup transactions
     rollup_data: BTreeMap<ChainId, Vec<Vec<u8>>>,
     /// The root of the action tree for this block.